Burglary Lawyer In Lubbock

 Helpful steps you can take right now:

-- Contact a burglary attorney in Lubbock to discuss your situation before the next court date
+- Contact a burglary attorney in Lubbock before your next court date so you can understand your options and prepare for your appearance.

 When you hire me, I contact the appropriate office, review the charging documents, and begin gathering information about the evidence.
 I explain what to expect at upcoming hearings in the Lubbock County Courthouse and help you understand what you can and cannot safely discuss.
 You do not have to guess about what each setting means or what you should do when your name is called.